Taiwan leader visits Central America in bid to solidify alliances

 Honduras follows in the footsteps of Nicaragua, El Salvador, the Dominican Republic, Panama and Costa Rica in ditching Taiwan.

-As the Asian superpower has sought to isolate Taiwan and expand its power on the global stage, Chinese trade and investment in Latin America has soared.
+As the Asian superpower has sought to isolate Taipei and expand its power on the global stage, Chinese trade and investment in Latin America has soared.

 Between 2005 and 2020, the Chinese have invested more than $130 billion in Latin America, according to the United States Institute of Peace.